Quick Reference

 - enables safe request retries without unintended side effects

-Glossary Term Entry Location: Core Concepts - idempotent
+Glossary Term Entry Location: Core Concepts, API Fundamentals - idempotent

 introduction